chinamike65/hugo-tuolesi/content/book4/book4en.md

 The right view of the Kagyu School is Mahamudra, which is also about emptiness.

 Although they all talk about emptiness, the way of talking about it and the perspectives are different.
-Emptiness from the perspective of people without self and from the perspective of law without self is different, the same.
+Emptiness from the perspective of people without self and from the perspective of phenomena without self is different, the same.

 In Master Tsongkhapa's writings, there are two thick explanations of Nagarjuna's Six Treatises and "Into the Middle".
 From any point of view, the explanation of emptiness is very complete and comprehensive.

-There were many schools in the Tibetan area before.
+There were many schools in Tibet before.
 The big ones were Nyingma, Kagyu, Kadam, Sakya, etc., and the small ones were Jeluo, Shishen, etc. Eighteen small schools appeared.

 Master Tsongkhapa founded the Gelug School.
 After the Gelug School was established, no new schools arose.
 Why?
 Because Master Tsongkhapa integrated the purest traditions, the most essential methods of other schools into the Gelug School.

 ----

-For example, in the Gelug School, Mahamudra and Dhysika Vajra are from the Kagyu School, the Five Great Treatises, Debating Sutras, San Shi Dao and other methods come from the Kadampa School, and the Victory Vajra, the Thirteen Golden Methods, etc. come from the Sakya School. , Matou Mingwang and others are from Nyingma School, Mahavira is the inheritance of Jeluoyu Master, Dorada Vajra Vajra transmission is inherited from Master Luo Zhe, the body-giving method is from Maji Lazhun, and the breath-judgment method is from Papa Master Dangba.
+For example, in the Gelug School, Mahamudra and Dhysika Vajra are from the Kagyu School, the Five Great Treatises, Debating Sutras, Three Principal Aspects of the Path and other methods come from the Kadampa School, and the Victory Vajra, the Thirteen Golden Methods, etc. come from the Sakya School. , Matou Mingwang and others are from Nyingma School, Mahavira is the inheritance of Jeluoyu Master, Dorada Vajra Vajra transmission is inherited from Master Luo Zhe, the body-giving method is from Maji Lazhun, and the breath-judgment method is from Papa Master Dangba.

 ----